-Support for children from underprivileged backgrounds is centered around CRS’s Education Centres; there are currently 8 urban centres and 4 rural centres catering for almost 900 children across pre-primary and primary ages from 2 to 12 years.
+Support for children from disadvantaged backgrounds is centered around CRS’s education centres.
 CRS provides trained teachers and teaching materials while the local partner organisation is responsible for providing premises.

-Education – The primary focus is to build core skills to prepare children for formal schooling.
+The primary focus is to build core skills to prepare children for formal schooling.
 They are taught subjects such as Bengali, English and maths.
-Each year several hundred children are deemed ready to enroll in state schools and CRS facilitates the application process.
+Each year several hundred children are deemed ready to enrol in state schools and CRS facilitates the application process.

-Teamwork – Shishu Jagat (Children’s World) is a club run by children; there are currently 3 Shishu Jagat clubs in operation at Sukantanagar, BDColony and Dum Dum.
+Shishu Jagat (Children’s World) is a club run by children in several CRS education centres.
 They organise a range of activities which develop skills of teamwork and leadership, and improve their community and its environment.
-See News stories page for some examples.

-Excursions and events – From time to time the children are taken on trips to museums or theme parks where they can enjoy having fun and simply being children.
-Children from CRS Education Centres are also selected for cultural, sporting or celebratory events where they join children from many other NGO projects.
+From time to time the children are taken on trips to museums or theme parks where they can enjoy having fun and simply being children.
+Children from CRS education centres are also selected for cultural, sporting or celebratory events where they join children from many other NGO projects.

-Changing attitudes – Regular parent-teacher meetings allow parents to see their child’s progress and understand the importance of education.
-Sessions for all parents focus on issues such as regular attendance, mainstreaming and new enrollment, health care and cleanliness.
-Girls are given the same education as boys and given equal opportunities to learn and develop skills.
+Regular parent-teacher meetings allow parents to see their child’s progress and understand the importance of education.
+Sessions for all parents focus on issues such as regular attendance, mainstreaming and new enrolment, health care and cleanliness.
+Girls are given the same education as boys and offered equal opportunities to learn and develop skills.

-Buildings and facilities – In some cases the premises provided by the local partner organisation for the Education Centre – single rooms built from corrugated iron or mud and thatch – have proved inadequate both for the number of students and for withstanding the annual monsoons.
-Money raised by CRS supporters has been used to upgrade facilities in a number of schools including a new roof at Dum Dum, a concrete building at Basanti Devi Colony, and a second floor and toilets at Gobinda Banerjee Lane.
+In some cases the premises provided by the local partner organisation for the education centre – single rooms built from corrugated iron or mud and thatch – have proved inadequate both for the number of students and for withstanding the annual monsoons.
+Money raised by CRS supporters has been used to upgrade facilities and expand premises including a new combined school and community centre constructed in Brace Bridge, one of the most deprived project locations.